zdadams1/AnySpeak/README.md

 ## Features

-  - Easily speak to anyone in x languages
+  - Easily speak to anyone in 50 languages
-  - Input your language, start a conversation, select the language of the person you want to speak to and hit start.
+  - Input your language, select their language, and hit start.
-  - Detects input language then speaks in the other language while saving each line in both languages in text-message style
+  - Detects input voice language then speaks in the other language while saving each line in both languages in text-message style

 Download on the app store: 7/1/2023ish